illustration of engines on a path with a checkered flag at the end, on a red labyrinth-style background

 Why balanced speed delivers better results

-Medium-speed engines combine fast starts with stable efficiency across a wide load range, even in heat, altitude or frequent cycling.
+Medium-speed engines combine fast starts with stable efficiency across a wide load range, even under challenging ambient conditions or when frequent cycling is required.
 Their resilience and low OPEX make higher operating hours economically viable, turning flexibility into real value.
 This balance of speed, durability and part-load performance makes them a highly reliable choice for today’s dynamic grids.

 Higher output with fewer units